+356-2033-01-78

 • get health insurance.

 The Blue Card is valid for a year and may be renewed.
-If the remaining work period under your contract is less than a year, the permit will be prolonged for that time plus three months.
+If the remaining work period under your contract is less than a year, the permit will be prolonged for that time plus 3 months.

 Malta residence permits for students and researchers